 If we look past the guns at what else can be done, I believe Matt does have a point.
 The youth in the USA does have a cultural problem.
 Now bear with me, I haven’t lost my mind.
 I recently said as much in my article about swatting after the Wichita incident.

 You have idiots like the Paul brothers and an army of mumble rappers as the role models for a generation.
 You also have a scarcity of good parents, with most kids getting questionable parenting at best and a total lack thereof at worst.
 The gucci gang fueled cocktail of brain numbing media, terrible role models and a lack of discipline is going to lead to trouble, but not to mass murderers.

 If you look at the kids committing these acts, they are damaged, unbalanced individuals.
 They are the product of all of the above and mental instability.
 The latter being the real danger here.
-You can’t use logic to deal with mentally unstable individuals.
+You can’t use logic to deal with extreme, mentally unstable individuals.
 In this case, the other students had warned the authorities that this kid was unbalanced and dangerous, but little good that did them.

 When it comes to stopping future incidents like this, Matt suggests opening conversation about how to solve the issues with the troubled youth in America.
 While I believe this has merit, what happens in the 2, 5 or 10 years it will take to see change?
 How many more children will be slaughtered because of a mentally unstable child that can easily access an automatic weapon.

 I believe the only way to go is to play to society’s lowest common denominator and work around them.
 If there’s a small percentage of your population that is abusing guns, either committing mass murder at a music festival or a school, then no one can have them.
 Given that there’s literally no need for them in the first place… it makes for a pretty selfish argument to keep them.